 The vaccine campaign is a victim of its own success.
 It’s precisely because vaccines are so effective at preventing illness that we even discuss whether or not they should be given.
 Because of the safety and effectiveness of vaccines, many of you have never seen a child with polio, tetanus, whooping cough, bacterial meningitis, or even chickenpox.
 And that, of course, is a wonderful thing.

 We write this statement not to scare you, nor to coerce you, but to make you aware of the facts, and to emphasize the importance of vaccinating your child.
 We recognize that the choice may be emotional for some parents so we will do everything we can to support you, and to help you understand that vaccinating according to the schedule is the right thing to do.

 Please understand, however, that delaying or “breaking up” the vaccines to give one or two at a time over two or more visits goes against expert recommendations, and can put your child at risk for serious illness or even death.
 Doing this goes against both our medical advice and our core principles at Treehouse.
-Should you choose these options, you will be required to sign a “Refusal to Vaccinate” acknowledgement in the event of lengthy delays.

 As medical professionals, we know that vaccinating children on schedule with currently available vaccines is absolutely the right thing to do for all

 children and young adults.